hawflakes/XVim2/why_resign_xcode.md

-# FAQ - Why do I need to resign Xcode to use XVim2 🤔?
+# FAQ - Why do I need to re-sign Xcode to use XVim2 🤔?

 ## TL;DR